By Raymond Beegle

 The prelude to this performance was the highlight of the evening.
 Beginning with the opulent first phrases from the strings, one was aware that Nicola Luiscotti was a conductor of depth and skill, whose supple, muscular approach to Verdi is reminiscent of the great Panizza, De Sabata and Cleva.
 Luiscotti’s formidable gifts were taxed to the full by an uneven cast often led dangerously close to derailment by the very troubled Rhadames, Aleksanders Antonenko.

 Although his voice is hefty and plangent, he lacks a reliable technique, an innate musicality, and a sense of legato, the three causes of a steady decline over his almost decade long career at the Met.
-He seemed unable, and at times, unwilling, to keep the tempos set by the conductors and followed by his colleagues, causing a push and pull in the ensembles that took its toll dramatically and vocally on both Aida and Amneris.
+He seemed unable, and at times, unwilling, to keep the tempos set by the conductor and followed by his colleagues, causing a push and pull in the ensembles that took its toll dramatically and vocally on both Aida and Amneris.

 Anita Rachvelishvili made one understand why Verdi originally intended to name the opera Amneris.
 Her technique is transcendent, and her luminous voice is at its zenith.
 The magnificent spun pianissimos at the beginning of the second act were the vocal high point of the evening, and she appears to be a lioness in this role, and, in the ensembles, artfully impervious to the clumsy phrases and clumsy movements of the man she is supposed to adore.